 |EDUC 598A||ECE Practicum I: PreK-K (taken concurrently with EDUC 491D)||3|

 |EDUC 491D||Seminar Early Childhood Education (taken concurrently with EDUC 598A)||1|

 |EDUC 301||Young Children in Families and Schools||3|

 |*EDUC 500Y OR EDUC 598B||Student Teaching ECE Prek-2nd OR ECE B-5y Practicum||9|

 |EDUC 491D||Seminar in Early Childhood Education (taken concurrently with either EDUC 500Y OR EDUC 598B||3|

 |EDUC 494EI||The Professional Early Childhood Teacher (Integrative Experience)||3|

 *Students seeking MA DESE ECE licensure may not register for EDUC 500Y until they have passed the Early Childhood and Foundations of Reading MTEL.
 Students seeking DEEC Lead Teacher Certification (Infant/Toddler or Preschool) should enroll in EDUC 598B.

 Students apply to the program in the spring of their sophomore year and admitted in their junior year.
-Prior to admission, students who plan to apply receive advising from the Educator Licensure Office (W144 Furcolo Hall).
+Prior to admission, students who plan to apply receive advising from the Education Advising Center (Furcolo Hall).
 Once accepted, an Early Childhood Education faculty member will serve as the academic advisor.
 Students will also continue to seek advising from their other major advisor.

 Early childhood education concentration students complete a primary major in Education with a concentration in Early Childhood Education.
 Students apply to the program in the fall of their sophomore year and start the program in the fall of their junior year.